tmcw/big/README.md

 $ big-presentation-serve
 ```

-Convert a presentation composed in markdown into serve-able html.
+Convert a presentation composed in Markdown into serve-able HTML.

 ```sh
 $ cd all-about-cats
 $ big-presentation-compose
 ```

-_(This will convert an `index.md` file in that presentation directory into an `index.html`)_
+This will convert an `index.md` file in that presentation directory into an `index.html`.

 :tada: :tada: :tada: :tada: :tada: